-- Meet with academic advisor to complete the Internship Registration and Release of Liability form for the appropriate course. - Submit the Internship Registration form to the Academic Affairs office for approval. - 3.
-Upon approval by the Vice Provost, the Internship Registration form will be sent to the Registrar's office for processing. - Schedule an appointment with the Director of Career Services for an internship orientation.
+- Meet with academic advisor to complete the Internship Registration and Release of Liability form for the appropriate course. - Submit the Internship Registration form to the Provost's office for approval. - Upon approval by the Provost, the Internship Registration form will be sent to the Registrar's office for processing. - 4.
+Schedule an appointment with the Director of Career Services for an internship orientation.